Everything You Need to Know About San Francisco's Legendary Lazy Bear

 San Francisco is known for its culinary delights.
 It is home to such trend-setting institutions as State Bird Provisions, The Slanted Door, and Chef Corey Lee's stylish In Situ.
 Adding to the city's culinary reputation is Lazy Bear, which offers a one-of-a-kind dining experience.

 This is not your typical American restaurant.
-Here, you sit down with strangers at a communal table, talk to chefs as they prepare the meals, and even jot down notes for every course that you have.
+While you no longer sit down with strangers at a communal table or talk to chefs as they prepare the meals, it is still feels like a modern dinner party and it is still one of the must unique restaurants in San Francisco.
 What started off as an underground dining event has become one of the most sought-after dining experiences in San Francisco.

 Here is everything you need to know about Lazy Bear.